10 Best Paul Klee Art Projects for Kids

 We know that Klee loved cats, and his Cat and Bird art is pretty popular.
 It shows a cat who’s got a bird on his mind – literally ‘on’ his mind!
 Elementary Art Room has quirky little project where you can make your own cat and bird.
 Try it using different art and craft materials, like feathers, scrap paper and googly eyes.

-If your little ones aren’t in the mood for a full fledged project, some coloring pages from Artsology will be perfect.
+If your little ones aren’t in the mood for a full-fledged project, some coloring pages from Artsology will be perfect.
 Many artists are featured here, including Paul Klee’s work.
 Download and print for some quiet time engagement.

-Besides cats, fish also featured prominently among Klee’s work.
+Besides cats, fish also featured prominently in Klee’s work.
 The most famous among his fish paintings are Fish Magic and the Goldfish, which show fish against a dark background, with an almost ethereal quality.
 This project from Katie Morris Art tries a clever way to recreate these paintings, and the results are quite nice!

 Paul Klee is a great example of how you can attain mastery of any subject through practice and study, even if you think you’re not ‘naturally’ talented.
 He loved colors, thought he wasn’t good at it but persevered and the results are there for all to see!